hibernate/hibernate-github-bot/README.md

 Go to [the installed application settings](https://github.com/organizations/hibernate/settings/installations/15390286) and add your repository under "Repository access".

-If you wish to enable the JIRA-related features as well, create the file `.github/hibernate-github-bot.yml` in default branch of your repository, with the following content:
+If you wish to enable the JIRA-related or Develocity-related features as well, create the file `.github/hibernate-github-bot.yml` in default branch of your repository, with the following content: